akaloti/Android-Spacecraft-Game/README.md

 user is touching, even if he/she is touching both halves.

 -Five kinds of enemies:
-1. Dummies and Asteroids
+1. Dummies and Asteroids,
-2. Hunters
+2. Hunters,
-3. Zig-Zaggers (has slight problems)
+3. Zig-Zaggers,
-4. Big Ones (i.e. big versions of dummies, asteroids, and hunters)
+4. Big Ones (i.e. big versions of dummies, asteroids, and hunters),
-5. Ambushers (unfinished)
+5. Ambushers (unfinished).

 -Sprites designed with Autodesk Inventor.